emca-it/EnergySOAR/07-0-0-Integrations/Responders/Duo_Security/Duo_Security.rst

 ~~~~~~~~~~~~~~~

-* copy the folders "DuoLockUserAccount" & "DuoUnlockUserAccount" into your Cortex responders path
+* copy the folders "DuoLockUserAccount" & "DuoUnlockUserAccount" into your Energy SOAR Automations path
 * install necessary python modules from the requirements.txt (\ **pip install -r requirements.txt**\ )
-* restart Cortex to initialize the new Responder "\ **systemctl restart cortex**\ "
+* restart Energy SOAR Automation to initialize the new Responder
 * add the ResponderConfig
 *
   .. image:: assets/ResponderConfig.jpg